In 2016, the RTST ran its first Director Award Scheme with Sheffield Theatres.

 Daniel Evans commented: “It was incredibly challenging to whittle 97 applicants down to just 7 finalists – and an even greater challenge to arrive at a winner and a runner-up.
 The panel was constantly astonished by the curiosity, generosity and skill of our finalists and I’m hugely grateful to the RTST for facilitating such an in-depth process.
 If the future of our theatre is partly in the hands of directors such as our applicants, then there are very exciting times ahead for us all.”

-Ian McKellen commented: “The standard of the finalists was hugely impressive and I relished the chance to watch them at work.
+Sir Ian McKellen commented: “The standard of the finalists was hugely impressive and I relished the chance to watch them at work.
 Kate Hewitt is a worthy winner but so many others also need help in establishing their careers as directors.
 I hope this first initiative by the Royal Theatrical Support Trust is an encouragement to all 97 applicants.”

 Sir Geoffrey Cass, RTST Chairman, remarked: “The RTST Director Award 2016 had 7 finalists of the very highest quality, and there was strong competition from the other 90 candidates.
 Our experienced judging panel was vastly encouraged that the future of British theatre is in such exciting and capable hands.
 The two primary objectives of the Royal Theatrical Support Trust are the identification and encouragement of emerging theatre professionals, and the promotion of regional and repertory theatre.
 The RTST Director Award competition, run this year in collaboration with Sheffield Theatres, admirably serves to advance both these objectives.“

-As the RTST Director Award winner, Kate went on to create and direct her vision of Nina Raine’s Tribes.
-The play focuses on a comically dysfunctional Jewish British family, made up of the parents Beth and Christopher and three grown children living at home, Daniel, Ruth and Billy, the last of whom is deaf, raised to read lips and speak but without knowledge of sign language.
+As the 2016 RTST Director Award winner, Kate went on to create and direct her vision of Nina Raine’s Tribes.
+The play focused on a comically dysfunctional Jewish British family, made up of the parents Beth and Christopher and three grown children living at home, Daniel, Ruth and Billy, the last of whom is deaf, raised to read lips and speak but without knowledge of sign language.
 When Billy meets Sylvia, a hearing woman born to deaf parents who is now slowly going deaf herself, his interaction with her (including her teaching him sign language) reveals some of the languages, beliefs, and hierarchies of the family and the “extended family” of the deaf community.